Kwesi Nyantakyi: President of GFA

 Nyantakyi became the president of the Ghana Football Association (GFA) on 30 December 2005.
 Nyantakyi defeated two other candidates, Ade Coker and Kojo Bonsu.
 Under his presidency, Ghana qualified for the 2006 FIFA World Cup, the first for the country.
 Ghana again qualified for the subsequent 2010 FIFA World Cup in South Africa and the 2014 FIFA World Cup in Brazil.
 The Ghana U-20 football team also won Africa's first and only U-20 World Cup also during his stewardship in 2009.
 He has currently resigned from this position.

 President of WAFU

 In 2011, when West African Football Union (WAFU) president, Amos Adamu, was suspended by FIFA, Kwesi Nyantakyi was given the nod to be the interim president of WAFU until elections were conducted.
 When the union conducted its elections on 31 May 2011, Mr. Nyantakyi was elected president for a two-year term.
 He stood unopposed in the November 2013 elections and was re-appointed for another two-year term as president.
 Nyantakyi resigned as WAFU president on the 11th of June 2018.

-International Football Appointments
+International football appointments

 Nyantakyi has held several international positions in football.
 His appointments cut across sub regional, regional and international levels including: